-Gently opening the book reveals an inscription on the flyleaf in an archaic hand: "Supreme Court of the Republic of Texas, 184-", followed by an elaborate finial.
+Gently opening the Bible to the first page reveals an iron gall ink inscription in an archaic hand which reads "Supreme Court of the Republic of Texas, 184-", followed by an elaborate finial.
 Unfortunately, the last number in the date is missing.
 At some point in history, the flyleaf was torn in half, right through the date.
 Although the Old Testament’s imprint was also torn out, the New Testament has its own title page, which states: "Hartford: Printed by Hudson & Co., 1816”—making the little Bible now over 200 years old.

 A well-known but apocryphal legend claims that Sam Houston once owned the Bible, and personally gifted it to the Supreme Court during the Republic Era.
 According to this legend, the lower half of the flyleaf also once bore Houston’s signature, which was ripped out during a substantial theft of court records.
 Although there was a major theft of Supreme Court files by a Third Court of Appeals employee in 1972, there is a written reference to the torn flyleaf in a 1937 Associated Press news story, indicating that the mutilation occurred well before 1972.
 No sources dated prior to 1937 mention any torn pages.
 A 1953 piece in the Austin American Statesman mentions that on one occasion, “souvenir hunters tore several pages from the book” but claims that they were subsequently recovered and pasted back in when the Bible was re-cased.
 Given that at least two pages are still missing, it seems possible that these were in fact lost to unscrupulous trophy seekers sometime during the first decades of the 20th century.